-Motor racing: Technical head Symonds to leave Williams F1 team
+Motor racing: Bottas closer to Mercedes move amid Williams shake-up

 The Briton returned as a consultant in 2011 with Virgin Racing, now Manor.

-His departure from Williams means the former world champions, who finished fifth this year, will be undergoing a significant internal shift as they start the year with new rules and a different driver line-up.
+His departure from Williams means the former world champions, who finished fifth this year, will start the year with several new faces.

-While 18-year-old Canadian Lance Stroll will be making his race debut in March, his team mate remains uncertain after the surprise retirement of Mercedes' newly-crowned world champion Nico Rosberg.
+Canadian Lance Stroll, still just 18, will be making his race debut but his team mate remains uncertain following the surprise retirement of Mercedes' newly-crowned world champion Nico Rosberg.

-Williams' current driver Valtteri Bottas is the bookmakers' favorite to replace Rosberg.
+Bottas, who has been at Williams since 2013, is the favorite to replace Rosberg as Lewis Hamilton's team mate.
+Mercedes team boss Toto Wolff is also involved in the Finn's management.

-If the Finn is allowed to go, Brazilian veteran Felipe Massa is tipped to come back of the retirement he started at the end of November.
+If Bottas leaves, Brazilian veteran Massa is tipped to come back out of the retirement he started -- somewhat reluctantly when it became evident there was nowhere else for him to go -- at the end of November.

+Media reports indicated Massa, 35, had agreed the terms for a return to Williams should Bottas go.

+Massa is currently on holiday, his manager Nicolas Todt was not immediately available and neither Williams nor Mercedes have confirmed anything.